acsimoes/RoosterNet/README.md

-# RoosterNet
+Academic Project:

-Tic Tac Toe over the internet using TCP sockets
+Simple implementation of the famous Tic-Tac-Toe game using TCP sockets.

+Developed in Ubuntu, using the C language.